karanchahal/papers/object_recognition.md

 1. Width = Image_width/16
 2. Height = Image_height/16

-Hence,the reason for this is we want every pixel or box in the feature map to represent one anchor position.
-And each anchor position has 9 values.
+Hence,the reason for this is we want every grid cell or box in the feature map to represent anchors .
+And each grid cell position , 9 anchors are cut.

+Think of the grid cell as the center pixel point of all these 9 anchors.

-* Thus the feature map with a depth dimension of 9 will represent all anchors.
+* Thus the feature map of 7 by 7 with a depth dimension of 9 will represent all anchors possible in the image

 * Now, we need two target values for each anchor.
-W want to predict what class that anchor is.
+ 1.We want to predict what class that anchor is.
 Is it a dog, cat etc.

-* And we also want to predict what needs to be the modification to the shape of the anchor box to better fit the object.

-* For this we need offsets of the anchor height, anchor width and anchor x and anchor y coordinates.
+ 2. And we also want to predict what needs to be the modification to the shape of the anchor box to better fit the object.
+For this we need offsets of the anchor height, anchor width and anchor x and anchor y coordinates.

 ### Calculation of Targets